 COHHIO’s Youth Housing Initiative seeks to reduce the barriers that prevent Ohio’s homeless youth and young adults from gaining access to housing, services and stability through furthering advocacy, training and education in order to put an end to youth homelessness across our state.
 The program also aims to provide at-risk and homeless youth with tools and information to assist them as they navigate systems and communities for supports and services.

-We partner with young adults from across the state to build our Opening Doors for Youth Regional Collaborative curriculum, to develop content for the Youth Guide to Legal Rights and Resources and to assist COHHIO staff in trainings for housing providers and stakeholders.
+We partner with young adults from across the state to build our Opening Doors for Youth Regional Collaborative curriculum, to develop content for Taking Charge and to assist COHHIO staff in trainings for housing providers and stakeholders.

 Southeast Ohio Youth Homelessness Demonstration Project: The Youth Housing Initiative and the Ohio Balance of State CoC partnered with several local agencies to secure a $2.2 million federal grant aimed at implementing innovative methods to end youth homelessness in Athens, Vinton, Meigs, Jackon, and Gallia counties.
 COHHIO will serve as the lead agency, collaborating with local partners to create a coordinated community plan and develop new projects to prevent and end youth homelessness in the five-county region.